huenique/sms-gateway-android/README.md

 # sms-gateway-android

-A simple API gateway for sending SMS messages from Android devices.
+A simple, self-hosted API Gateway that allows outside clients or services to send SMS messages using REST API endpoints.

-The gateway sends SMS messages using your SIM card and [Termux-sms-send](https://wiki.termux.com/wiki/Termux-sms-send).
+The gateway solely relies on the device's SIM card and [Termux-sms-send](https://wiki.termux.com/wiki/Termux-sms-send) and does not depend on other third-party services.

-For more information, see the [usage section](#usage).
+> For more information, see the [usage section](#usage).

+You can deploy and self-host it on Termux by following the installation instructions bellow.

 ## Prerequisites